ReyKan-KP/Anime-Manga-Recommendation-System-Using-IR/README.md

-# Anime Recommendation System
+# Anime/Manga Recommendation System

 ## Description
-This is an information retrieval system for book recommendations.
-It allows both new and existing users to enter book information and preferences, and get recommendations based on book descriptions, ratings, and user interactions.
+This is an information retrieval system for Anime/Manga recommendations.
+It allows both new and existing users to enter Anime/Manga information and preferences, and get recommendations based on anime/manga descriptions, ratings, and user interactions.
 The system utilizes an Information Retrieval (IR) similarity algorithm to match user preferences to Anime/Manga in the dataset.

 ## Getting Started
 Before you start using the system, make sure you have the necessary libraries installed.
 You can install them using pip: